simon-rechermann/py_pdf2rmnotebook/README.md

 ## Limitations
 The amout of pdf pages respectively the size of the rmdoc file you drag and drop is currently limited to a size of 100MB https://support.remarkable.com/s/article/Importing-files

-This is approximately 16 PDF pages.
-Maybe this can be improved in the future by e.g. compressing the thumbnails of the pages in the created notebook.
+This is approximately 20 PDF pages (depending on the scale you choose).
+The quality of the thumbnails images of the notebook pages is already reduced pretty much.
+The limiting factor is the size of the notebook pages created with drawj2d.